 The recent dry weather meant the project was completed without the need for a float tube or boat.
 Judging by the height of the channel walls and steepness of the surrounding topography this may have been a very different story in the winter.
 Highlighting the importance pre project site walk to assess all hazards and current condition of the site.

 In places the right bank of River Ryburn was comprised of sheer rocks cliffs and/or high stone walls.
 Employing the principles of ‘Safety First – Data Later’ measurements were taken using the contactless measurement feature of the total station removing the need for surveyors to stand atop the steep and potential unstable and slippery banks but still collect the required data.

-The following three drawings show cross section of the weir down stream toe, weir crest and up stream toe.
+The following three drawings show a cross sections of the weir including the down stream toe, weir crest and up stream toe.

 The Road to Carbon Neutrality PAS 2060

 Surveyor James Mayers led a 4-man team to Yateley, Berkshire this month